vonfalk/storm-javavis/doc/index.md

 running in the background, it is able to provide information about the program being developed to help the developer, much like an IDE.
-Currently, it is possible to run Storm as a [language server](md://Storm/Language_server) that provides syntax highlighting for all supported languages and language extensions to an editor.
+Currently, it is possible to run Storm as a [language server](md://Storm/Language_server) that provides syntax highlighting for all supported languages and language extensions to an editor, such as [Emacs](md://Storm/Language_server/Emacs_plugin).
 In the future, the language server should be able to provide more semantic information as well.
 More information on the language server can be found [here](http://urn.kb.se/resolve?urn=urn:nbn:se:liu:diva-138847).

 The following example illustrates some of the possibilities of Storm: